wp-plugins/print-o-matic/readme.txt

 Tags: print, print element, print shortcode, send to print, jQuery, javascript, twinpictures Requires at least: 3.5
 Tested up to: 3.8
-Stable tag: 1.5
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds the ability to print any post or post element using a simple [print-me] shortcode.
 Extra jQuery Jedi love given to filled out forms.

 == Description ==
 Print-O-Matic adds the ability to print any post, page or page element by using a simple [print-me] shortcode.
 Bonus feature: filled out form elements are also printed using a kind of jQuery Jedi magic.
-A <a href='http://plugins.twinpictures.de/plugins/print-o-matic/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='http://wordpress.org/support/plugin/print-o-matic'>free community</a> and <a href='http://plugins.twinpictures.de/plugins/print-o-matic/support/'>premium support</a>.
+A <a href='http://plugins.twinpictures.de/plugins/print-o-matic/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='http://wordpress.org/support/plugin/print-o-matic'>free community support</a>.

 == Installation ==